hermassest/hermassest.github.io/_posts/2023-01-03-Build-Your-Own-Raspberry-Pi-Cluster.md

 $ kubectl get nodes
 ```

-> the meaning of node in our situation is our raspberry pies.
+> the meaning of node is any hardwere containing softwere.

 _Repeat the steps above if you have multiple raspberry pies in defrent terminals for each pi board._